Uncovering Implicit Bias in Large Language Models with Concept Learning Dataset: Methodology

 \subsection{Prompt generation}

-In each prompt, we include 20 labeled examples (10 with positive labels and 10 with negative labels).
+In each prompt, we include 20 labeled examples (10 with positive labels and 10 with negative labels) in a random order.
 Each example is generated using the template in \ref{ex:template}, where the underlined slots denote the linguistic items that may vary between examples.
+See \ref{example-prompt} in Appendix for an example prompt used in the experiments.